Roulette Strategies

 The D'Alembert system is one of the simplest.
 To begin, choose a starting bet.
 After each loss, increase your bet by one unit.
 After each win, decrease your bet by one unit.

-A word of warning: the D’Alembert system relies on the gambler’s fallacy—that is, that wins are more likely after a streak of losses and losses more likely after a streak of wins.
-This basis is completely false,as the odds reset with every new spin of the roulette wheel.
+A word of caution: The D'Alembert System is based on the Gambler's Fallacy - that wins are more likely after a losing streak and losses are more likely after a winning streak.
+This is completely false, as the odds reset with each new spin of the roulette wheel.

 Other Systems